Alex Givvons: Background

 Alex Givvons was born in Pillgwenlly, Newport, Wales, he died aged 88 in Oldham, Greater Manchester, England.

 Playing career

 International honours

 Alex Givvons won caps for Wales (RL) while at Oldham 1936–1939 6-caps.

 Challenge Cup Final appearances

 Alex Givvons played in Huddersfield's 7–4 victory over Bradford Northern in the first-leg of the 1944–45 Challenge Cup Final during the 1944–45 season at Fartown Ground, Huddersfield, and in the 6–5-second-leg victory at Odsal Stadium, Bradford.

 County Cup Final appearances

-During Alex Givvons' time at Oldham, they had a 12–0 victory over St Helens Recs in the 1933–34 Lancashire County Cup Final during the 1933–34 season at Station Road, Swinton on Saturday 18 November 1933.
+During Alex Givvons' time at Oldham, they had a 12–0 victory over St Helens Recs in the 1933–34 Lancashire Cup Final during the 1933–34 season at Station Road, Swinton on Saturday 18 November 1933.

 Honoured at Oldham RLFC

 Alex Givvons is an Oldham Hall of Fame Inductee.

 Honoured in Oldham

 Givvons Fold in Oldham is named after Alex Givvons.